Bishnukuet/MixClus-v1.0/Evaluation/VJ_error/README.md

 The main input files of VJerror.py are:

-1- Predicted_clusters_File which contains the output of clustring tool.
+1- VJ_file which contains the the IGHV and IGHJ identity of each sequence.
 This file should have the folowing format :

 ``` diff
 Seq ID IGHV IGHJ